 I can already hear my counterparts re-categorizing before I even get started.
 Couldn’t electronic routing be a factor of convenience?
 Of course.
 Just as color impacts clarity in diamonds, the 4 C’s of Quality eRA are intertwined.
 While I suspect and hope the debate continues, let’s start by describing convenience as technology-enabled ease of use.

-Most would agree a SaaS (Software as a Service) platform is more convenient than on premise solutions for multiuser, multi-campus applications.
+Most would agree a SaaS (Software as a Service) platform is more convenient than on-premise solutions for multiuser, multi-campus applications.
 Even if users don’t have this view, I guarantee your IT staff does.
-Usability is certainly an ease of use factor of convenience for SaaS or on premise solutions.
+Usability is an ease of use factor of convenience for SaaS or on-premise solutions.
 Can you access applications from mobile devices?
 Does the user interface (UI) promote usability with navigation intuitive to research administration?
-Can you perform significant tasks while working remote?
+Can you perform significant tasks while working remotely?
 How about from a mobile device?
 How much customization is needed to accommodate standard research admin functions?

 How can you get more without going over budget?
 What’s the long-term value of the solution?
 Spend the university’s money like it was your own.
 Whether questions or guiding principles, there’s no escaping the issue of cost for any software purchase.
 When it comes to evaluating cost for an eRA system, it’s best to lean on the tried and true measuring stick of TCO – Total Cost of Ownership.